Goatflakes/Bill-Of-Materials/Glossary.md

+### Basic Parts
+ Parts which can not be broken down in to further subassemblies.

 ### Bill of materials
  A [directed acyclic graph] (DAG) representing the hierarchical break down of all materials used in the construction of a desired end product.
 It is